rjdinap/ArduinoJukeboxR81/README.md

 So here's the project: Control the insides of an AMI R81 jukebox with an Arduino.

 We're going to control:
-The phono mechanism with the encoder, including detent coil to play the flip side of the record The original keypad
+The phono mechanism with the encoder, including detent coil to play the flip side of the record.
+The original keypad.
-The 'Make any selection' and 'Record playing' lights The led display
+The 'Make any selection' and 'Record playing' lights.
+The led display.
 A built in Mp3 player that can house thousands of songs.
-Front Panel lighting via RGB lights
+Front Panel lighting via RGB lights.

-Compared to the real R81, We have lots of new commands available, such as Turning on random play mode
+Compared to the real R81, We have lots of new commands available, such as:
+Turning on random play mode.
-Sequential play mode
+Sequential play mode.
-Viewing the encoder postion in real time
+Viewing the encoder postion in real time.
-Changing the volume via the keypad (mp3 mode)
+Changing the volume via the keypad (mp3 mode).
 Changing the front panel lighting via the keypad.

 And let's be clear.
 This isn't a restoration - it's a hack.
-A beautiful hack, but still a hack.
-Had I picked up something more substantially beautiful than an R81, I may have put more effort into a restore.
+A wonderful hack that saved this box from going into a landfill, but still a hack.
+Had I picked up something more substantially beautiful than an R81, I may have put more effort into a restore using real parts.
 You can read about the full build in the PDF in the repository.